wraiford/ibgib/keystone-gib/README.md

+# being picked clean...

+This low-level project is being slowly subsumed by the ionic-gib app project while being actively developed.
+This act of recoupling is to increase the iteration speed (since it's just me doing the development), since this is a completely new paradigm.
+The ideas of keystones and on-chain challenge mechanisms are still entirely valid though.

+ATOW, I have incorporated and improved the basic witness and repo code from this project, but I have not gotten to the keystone-related authentication part yet.
+It is acting upon an anonymous, access-is-authorization model for simplicity.
+Once I have that up and going, I am going to return to pecking from this project until I have the keystones fully integrated, at which time I will then pull the keystone layer back out into its own library as seems appropriate at that time.

+## some notes on differences with current implementation

+I'm just looking through this readme and I'm thinking of changes I've made and the current state actually running in code.

+* Spaces as opposed to nodes.
+  * Interestingly, thinking of a space is much like thinking of a node.
+  * I'm still toying around with how this affects the paradigm.
+  * Coordinating and sharing data among nodes is now like projections in spaces.
+  * Currently when you "publish to the cloud", you add a sync(hronization) space and connect it with the local space.
+    * atow these are built on top of space base classes that descends from witness.
+      * the sync space is an AWS DynamoDB + S3 substrate adapter.
+      * the local space is an Ionic storage substrate adapter.
+      * the app itself acts as an interface for interacting with these spaces, basically becoming itself a metaspace.
+      * all of these things are similar to thinking of nodes, but the space paradigm seems to be more appropriate.
+Molecules, matter, the universe, they are all mostly space right?
+* Stone is not explicitly structured.
+  * Data-only ibgib are just the JS objects.
+* Witness code is cleaned up.
+  * Still one thin layer of behavior on top of data, adding `witness` function.
+    * This makes a witness largely an on-chain function analog itself.
+  * All on-chain parameters of how the witness operate are still in the `data` map, with anything exposed on the classes themselves as needed per use case.
+  * Because acts as a single point of interaction, I'm using this with the command pattern, so all `canGet` type of functions are encoded in TOptionsInData/Rel8ns/IbGib.
+    * e.g. `{ cmd: 'get', cmdModifiers: ['can'] ...}`

 # ts-keystone

 Keystone is the identity framework built on the ibGib protocol.
 The ts is for TypeScript, so this uses the ts-gib lib.

 This README document will serve as the initial whitepaper for the keystone architecture.
 Though, fair warning, I'm writing this before my typescript implementation and it's been awhile since I first implemented it years ago.
 Details may change and get out of sync with actual implementation!
 (That's rather the point of the protocol anyway: to better coordinate versions of metadata like this with the data it is supposed to describe.)

 Another good thing to read is the documentation for the interfaces/types/etc. in `types.ts`.
 That will be slightly more up-to-date more than likely.

 ## about

 IbGib is a data protocol that builds on top of a DLT substrate (Merkle DAG), but changes over time.
 So individual ibgibs are each like their own timeline, each like a git repo.
 Each and every one of them can be forked, and if also producing dna, they can be merged into other timelines.
 Because they relate to each other (via `rel8ns`) with Merkle links, each one is like its own little blockchain when viewed as nodes on the DAG.
 But because of specific special `rel8ns` like `ancestor` and `past`, the ibgibs also have cyclic and non-directed properties.
 So it's also NOT a DAG, and this is one aspect that is unique to the DLT protocol.

 The keystones leverage this unique architecture to provide a mechanism for self-sovereign identity, authentication, authorization and the corresponding validation rules for acting upon the core ibgibs.
-And it does this such that the _process_ of identity, authentication, etc., is contained
-_in the same DAG as the data with which it interacts._ So were you to see some data records, you would not have to check a separate logging/audit trail to see the identity/path of that data, since it's right there next to the data in the same base DLT semi-structure.
+And it does this such that the _process_ of identity, authentication, etc., is contained _in the same DAG as the data with which it interacts._ So were you to see some data records, you would not have to check a separate logging/audit trail to see the identity/path of that data, since it's right there next to the data in the same base DLT semi-structure.

 ## security related: lamport, ots, winternitz, etc.

 The architecture includes properties quite similar to existing mechanisms including Lamport signatures, One-Time Signatures (OTS), Winternitz OTSs, and other hash-based signature protocols.
 It (V1) utilizes a zero-knowledge proof challenge mechanism that reveals answers to problem set(s) (see further for an example of a zero knowledge challenge cycle).